fudgebucket27/LoopNet/README.md

 LoopNet is the main class library which contains all of the neccessary methods to interact with the Loopring API.

 ### LoopNetConsole
 LoopNetConsole is a console application that you can use to play around with the methods from LoopNet.
+See [here](https://github.com/fudgebucket27/LoopNet/edit/master/README.md#running-the-tests) for setup.

 ### LoopNetTests
 LoopNetTests contains all of the tests.
 See [here](https://github.com/fudgebucket27/LoopNet/edit/master/README.md#running-the-tests) for setup.